CiscoDevNet/terraform-provider-intersight/website/docs/d/smtp_policy.html.markdown

 # Data Source: intersight_smtp_policy
 Name that identifies the SMTP Policy.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_smtp_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `description`:(string) Description of the policy.
 * `enabled`:(bool) If enabled, controls the state of the SMTP client service on the managed device.